SiddharthGC/SENSYN/README.md

 # SENSYN
-SENtence SYNonymity
+*SENtence SYNonymity*
-- Siddharth Chandrasekar and Kavya Jampani, 2019
+Created by Siddharth Chandrasekar and Kavya Jampani, 2019

 A Natural Language Processing engine to rank the similarity between two sentences on a scale of 1-5.
 Please do not plagiarize my code.
 You may use it as a reference but please make sure to cite it as a source in your bibliography.